Volkswagen Golf Mk8: Facelift

 In January 2024, the Golf range was given a mild facelift, known as the Golf Mk8.5.
-Changes include redesigned headlights with the new option of an IQ.LIGHT LED matrix setup, a new illuminated logo, new front bumper, new taillights with three selectable patterns, new exterior colours, new alloy wheel designs, a new MIB4 software for the infotainment system, touch-slider controls for HVAC controls are illuminated, the most expensive Golf variants revert to conventional buttons on the multi-functional steering wheel, a few new driver assistance system features and updated standard features across trim levels.
+Changes include redesigned headlights with hexagonal-shaped, daytime running lights and a new option of an IQ.Light LED matrix setup, a new illuminated logo, new bumpers, new taillights with three selectable patterns, new exterior colours, new alloy wheel designs, a new MIB4 software for the infotainment system, touch-slider controls for HVAC controls are illuminated, the most expensive Golf variants revert to conventional buttons on the multi-functional steering wheel, a few new driver assistance system features and updated standard features across trim levels.
+The facelift continues to be offered in both hatchback and Variant (estate) body styles.